bishwajeet0771/lambda_function/README.md

 ### Deletion of Unused Resources:
 The Lambda function was designed to delete unused EC2 instances, volumes, and snapshots.
 This ensured that resources were not left idle and incurring costs without providing any value.

+### Increasing Timeout Session for Lambda Execution:
+To ensure that the Lambda function had enough time to execute its tasks, I increased the timeout session.
+This allowed the function to complete its operations without timing out prematurely.